-Relationships are perhaps the most important part of our lives, bringing much meaning and happiness.
-When we reach the end of our lives and look back, it is usually the connections we have formed with others that we remember and define ourselves with.
+Relationships are perhaps the most important part of our lives, bringing meaning, comfort and happiness.
+When we reach the end of our lives and reminisce, it’s usually the connections we’ve formed with others that we remember and define ourselves with.

 Good relationships are something we all strive for.
 They can provide love, support, happiness, friendship, advice and guidance.
-However, if they break down they can cause problems and upset - it is during these times that relationship advice is sought.
+However, if they break down they can cause problems and emotional turmoil and it’s during these times that relationship advice is sought.

 People may seek relationship advice for a number of reasons, and though commonly thought to only involve intimate connections, there are many types of connections that may benefit from help: